theo-j-anton/theo-j-anton/README.md

 Hi, I’m Theo Anton.
-I'm a PhD student in Cosmology at QMUL.

-I’m interested in modified gravity, testing gravity in cosmology, cosmic inhomogeneity, and alternatives to LCDM.
+I’m a PhD-trained physicist with an interest in data science.

-My email address is theoanton123@gmail.com, and you can also reach me on Twitter at @TheoJAnton.
+My email address is theoanton123@gmail.com

 <!---
 theo-j-anton/theo-j-anton is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.